ledelaney/06-21-Evolution/README.md

 ## Slides

-Libraries and preliminary `HTML` file created with the R package `xaringan`.
+Libraries and preliminary `HTML` file created with the R package `xaringan`, which uses `remark.js`.
 The rest was hard-coded the old-fashioned way.

 ### Images